-The complaint process consists of two process flows, (i) handling complaints; and (ii) reporting complaints.
-For handling the customer complaints, the subsidiaries have a dedicated Complaint Officer to facilitate receiving and acknowledging of complaints, recording information and details pertaining to complaint, investigating complaints, and responding to complaints.
-If the customer is not satisfied with the resolution or the complaint is not resolved within 30 calendar days, customers have the right to escalate the case to the CBB.
+For handling the customer complaints, the subsidiaries have a dedicated independent Customer Complaints' Officer to perform duties such as receiving and acknowledging complaints, recording customer information and details pertaining to complaints, objectively investigating and communicating to the departments related to the complaints, tracking the progress of complaints, and finally communicating to the customers on the resolution of their complaints.
+In the case where the customer is not satisfied with the resolution of the complaint, they have the right to escalate the case to the Central Bank of Bahrain.

-To facilitate engagement process with our customers, we have published an easy-to-use guide which can be found in hard copy at branches and an online version on our websites, which also assists in providing transparency on the complaint's procedure and reassurance to customers that we recognize their rights to express concerns.
+To facilitate the engagement process with our customers, we have published an easy-to-use guide which can be found in hard copy at branches and an online version on our websites, which also assists in providing transparency on the complaint's procedure and reassurance to customers that we recognize their rights to express concerns.